-The Employer shall provide an eight hundred (\$800) dollar uniform payment per year to all bargaining unit employees.
-This amount will be applied to the first full payroll period after contract ratification, and to the first full payroll period in April thereafter.
+The Employer shall provide an eight hundred (\$800) dollar uniform payment per year to all Maintenance Group employees.
+This amount will be applied to the first full payroll period in April.

 The Employer shall provide a not to exceed two-hundred-dollar (\$200.00) boot payment per year to all employees.
 The reimbursement amount will be administered in the form of a direct payment to an approved vendor or a reimbursement to the employee after they present a receipt for the protective boots purchased.
 The choice between direct payment and reimbursement shall be the employee's choice.
 At the discretion of management, funding for additional boot replacements may be authorized if it is determined that the safety function of the boot are at issue.